 So in mid August 2004, thanks to David Robinson of the aforementioned Positive Feedback and and Dave Clark of audioMUSINGS, who had recently joined staffs and causes to create Positive Feedback Online, my work moved to a new, or more aptly, returned to an old, home.
 PFO graciously allowed me to continue my amblings and rantings amid the cyber-pages of that burgeoning and unique journal.
 As I mentioned above, I first joined the staff of the paper iteration of Positive Feedback in 1996, and this turn of events was nothing if not a warm homecoming.
 On January 25, 2005, after conversations at the PFO Staff Party held Saturday, January 8th during CES in Las Vegas, I was promoted to Senior Editor.

-my writing for his wonderful On-Line webzine,
+the idea of my writing for his wonderful On-Line webzine,

 Enjoy the Music.com.